Bhawna-98/CoreJava/README.md

 # CoreJava
-It is My core java programs Repository
+It is my core java programs Repository